 For a more comprehensive list, see the UF/IFAS publication, "Ornamental Plant Susceptibility to Damage by Deer in Florida."

-As with any gardening question, your local county Extension office is often able to help answer questions related to your specific area.
+As with any gardening question, your county Extension office is often able to help answer questions related to your specific area.
 Hopefully with some thoughtful plantings you can have a landscape that allows you to admire any deer that pass through, without fearing the damage they may cause.